PotatoInfinity/LANChess/README.md

 3. Connect other devices (Windows, Android, Mac) to this hotspot.
 4. Open LANChess on all devices and start a game!

-> 💡 **Tip for Macos and iOS users:** You must connect to a **Windows or Android hotspot**, because macOS cannot host a hotspot for offline LANChess play.
+> 💡 **Tip for Macos and iOS users:** You must connect to a **Windows or Android hotspot**, because macOS cannot host a hotspot for offline LANChess play due to system restrictions.

 ---